PsinaDev/FunctionHandler/README.md

 ## Installation

-1. Clone or download into your project's `Plugins/` directory
-2. Regenerate project files
-3. Enable the plugin in `.uproject` or via Edit → Plugins
+Download the pre-built plugin for UE 5.6 from [Releases](https://github.com/PsinaDev/FunctionHandler/releases/) or clone/download the source code.
+Place the plugin into your project's `Plugins/` directory, regenerate project files, and enable the plugin in `.uproject` or via Edit > Plugins.

 **Modules:**